-Canadian generally accepted accounting principles require that the Company disclose information about the fair value of its financial assets and liabilities.
+The Company is required to disclose information about the fair value of its financial assets and liabilities.
 Fair value estimates are made at the statement of financial position date, based on relevant market information and information about the financial instrument.
 These estimates are subjective in nature and involve uncertainties in significant matters of judgment and therefore cannot be determined with precision.
 Changes in assumptions could significantly affect these estimates.

-The carrying amounts of cash, receivables, accounts payable and accrued liabilities and taxes payable on the consolidated statement of financial position approximate fair market value because of the limited term of these instruments.
+The carrying amounts of cash, receivables, accounts payable and accrued liabilities and taxes payable on the unaudited condensed consolidated interim statement of financial position approximate fair market value because of the limited term of these instruments.
 The Company's investments classified as available for sale and its cash equivalents classified as held-for-trading are carried at fair value.
 The fair value is determined by reference to quoted prices in active markets for identical assets or inputs other than quoted prices that are observable either directly or indirectly.